Duality and mapping tori in Heegaard Floer homology: Background on Heegaard Floer homology

-The proof of the statements involving the unmatched moduli spaces $\cM(S,\phi)$ can be found in \cite{LipshitzCylindrical}*{Sections~3, 4} (see also \cite{LipshitzCylindricalErrata}).
-The statement about the matched moduli spaces is handled by adapting \cite{MS04:HolomorphicCurvesSymplecticTopology}*{Theorem~3.4.1}.
-In analogy to the situation in \cite{MS04:HolomorphicCurvesSymplecticTopology}, the proof that $\cM(S,\phi,X)$ is transversely cut out is substantially simplified by assuming that $X$ avoids the fat diagonal in $\Sym^n(\bD)$.
+The proof of the statements involving the unmatched moduli spaces $\cM(S,\phi)$ can be found in \cite{LipshitzCylindrical}*{Sections~3, 4} for embedded curves.
+Some corrections, and proofs for curves which are not embedded can be found in \cite{LipshitzErrata}.
+We refer the reader to \cite{JTNaturality}*{Section~9.3} for a proof of the statement about the matched moduli spaces $\cM(\phi,S,X)$.
+In analogy to the situation in \cite{MS04:HolomorphicCurvesSymplecticTopology}*{Theorem~3.4.1}, the proof that $\cM(S,\phi,X)$ is transversely cut out is substantially simplified by assuming that $X$ avoids the fat diagonal in $\Sym^n(\bD)$.
 We note that the condition that $X$ avoids the fat diagonal also implies that there are no multiply covered closed components.
-We refer the reader to \cite{JTNaturality}*{Section~9.3} for a more somewhat detailed account of proving the statement about the matched moduli spaces $\cM(\phi,S,X)$.

-Analogously, we need to describe the almost complex structures which we use to define the holomorphic triangle maps.
-We let $\Delta$ denote a triangular region in the complex plane, which has three boundary components, and three cylindrical ends, each identified with $[0,1]\times [0,\infty)$.
-As in \cite{LipshitzCylindrical}, we will primarily consider almost complex structures on $\Sigma\times \Delta$ which satisfy the following axioms: \begin{enumerate}[label=($J'$\arabic*)] \item $J$ is tamed by the split symplectic form on $\Sigma\times \Delta$. \item There is a finite collection of points $P\subset \Sigma\setminus(\as\cup\bs\cup\gs)$ with at least one point in each component of $\Sigma\setminus (\as\cup \bs\cup \gs)$ such that $J$ is split on product neighborhood of $P\times \Delta$. \item In the cylindrical ends of $\Delta$, $J$ is equal to a cylindrical almost complex structure satisfying \ref{def:J1}--\ref{def:J5}. \item The projection map $\pi_\Delta:\Sigma\times \Delta\to \Delta$ is holomorphic and the tangent space of each fiber of $\pi_\Sigma$ is a complex line. \end{enumerate}
+We now describe the moduli spaces of holomorphic triangles appearing in this paper.
+Let $\Delta$ denote a triangular region in the complex plane, which has three boundary components, and three cylindrical ends, each identified with $[0,1]\times [0,\infty)$.
+As in \cite{LipshitzCylindrical}, we will primarily consider almost complex structures on $\Sigma\times \Delta$ which satisfy the following axioms: \begin{enumerate}[label=($J'$\arabic*),leftmargin=*, widest=III] \item $J$ is tamed by the split symplectic form on $\Sigma\times \Delta$. \item There is a finite collection of points $P\subset \Sigma\setminus(\as\cup\bs\cup\gs)$ with at least one point in each component of $\Sigma\setminus (\as\cup \bs\cup \gs)$ such that $J$ is split on a product neighborhood of $P\times \Delta$. \item In the cylindrical ends of $\Delta$, $J$ is equal to a cylindrical almost complex structure satisfying \ref{def:J1}--\ref{def:J5}. \item The projection map $\pi_\Delta:\Sigma\times \Delta\to \Delta$ is holomorphic and the tangent space of each fiber of $\pi_\Sigma$ is a complex line. \end{enumerate}

 There will be some instances when we need to consider a more generic set of almost complex structures on $\Sigma\times \Delta$.
-We need the following alternate axioms for almost complex structures on $\Sigma\times \Delta$:
+We need the following alternate axioms: